gradient-ai/Gradient-Boosted-Trees-and-AutoML/README.md

 Notebook creation can also be done on the command line if desired, via `gradient notebooks create`.

+[1] The model as set up is small and so doesn't benefit from the addition of a GPU such as P4000, so C7 is preferred.
+C5 will also run but takes about 2x as long.

 ## To run the Workflow (advanced)

+**TODO**: When this repo is public, gbt_automl.yaml doesn't need GitHub authentication lines

 Gradient Workflows remain subject to some [caveats](https://docs.paperspace.com/gradient/get-started/tutorials-list/workflows-sample-project#caveats) due to not-yet-supported functionality.